danwallach/CalWatch/README.md

       supported by Android.
 You'll find PDFs (drawn in Illustrator) here, and SVG output from that, which is then digestible by Android Studio.

-* /logdumps -- logcat plus notes from the various times that CalWatch has blown up

 * /app -- the unifed app that runs on Wear watches
     * src/androidTest/java/ -- some old unit tests for event layout
     * src/main/kotlin/ -- CalWatch source-code files